Lionel MessiArgentinian Footballer

 In a season that contained a staggering five El Clasicos, Leo scored a brilliant solo goal in the first leg of their aggregate win over Real Madrid to reach the Champions League final.

 Messi was named man of the match after he scored FC Barcelona’s third goal in a 3-1 win over Manchester United in the Champions League final at Wembley.
-The Catalan side won their third successive La Liga crown.
+The Catalan side also won their third successive La Liga crown.

 Lionel finished the season with an incredible 53 goals and 24 assists in all competitions.